-At 1,000 liters, you'll get a lot of drinking water out of your "Lifestraw" portable water filter.
+At 1,000 liters, you'll get a lot of drinking water out of your "Lifestraw personal water filter".

-Survival Power: I give this rifle an 8 (there is no guarantee you'll be in an area prime for hunting -- not unless you do your research first and know where to enter the wilderness so that your journey takes you through areas where game is plentiful).
+Tip: There is no guarantee you'll be in an area prime for hunting -- not unless you do your research first and know where to enter the wilderness so that your journey takes you through remote areas where game is plentiful.

 Tips: You can increase the likely hood of a trap catching an animal by arranging logs, brush and large rocks to narrow a path that leads straight into each trap you set -- from both directions in fact.
 Squirrels and rabbits and other small mammals can be "funneled" into any trap that's been set.

 If you bait these traps you have greater chances of not only catching an animal, but catching it faster than if you didn't bait these traps.
 How would you like to check your traps the next morning and find a few animals snared, not just one (if you were lucky to get even one)?
 (Kaytee Squirrel and Critter Blend provides natural bait for an "urban survival" or "live off the land" scenario).